 The St. Catharines Museum & Welland Canals Centre traces the history and development of the entire Niagara Region.
 The museum has collected a wealth of written materials documenting Victorian life and follows the city’s rapid transformation into an industrialized urban centre.
 The Museum also has an observation deck where you can watch ships navigate the Welland Canal as they have for centuries.

 Take IN A SHOW AT THE FIRSTONTARIO PERFORMING ARTS CENTRE – 6:00 PM

 DAY 1 – 6:00 PM: St. Catharines has a long tradition of theatre and performance.

-Groups of actors, directors, and playwrights have gathered in many places to form collectives and theatre companies, staging bold productions in venues across the city.
+Many actors, directors, and playwrights have gathered together to form collectives and theatre companies, staging bold productions in venues across the city.

 WANDER QUEEN VICTORIA PARK – 9:00 AM